awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-web-access-databases.rst

    * - Why an API?

-     - Using an API to access your database provides a simple coding interface on the frontend and robust flexibility on the backend.
+     - Using an API to access your database provides a simple coding interface on the front end and robust flexibility on the backend.
 Behind the scenes, a call to an `Amazon API Gateway <http://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html>`__ API end point in the cloud is handled by a serverless `Lambda <http://docs.aws.amazon.com/lambda/latest/dg/welcome.html>`__ function.

 **To create a CRUD API**

 #.
-Enable and configure the CLoud Logic featue**
+Enable and configure the Cloud Logic feature**

    .. code:: bash

         awsmobile cloud-api enable --prompt

 #.
-Choose  :code:`Create CRUD API for an existing Amazon DynamoDB table` API for an exisitng Amazon DynamoDB table" and then choose enter.
+Choose  :code:`Create CRUD API for an existing Amazon DynamoDB table` API for an existing Amazon DynamoDB table" and then choose enter.

    .. code:: bash